AzimovParviz/boorupaper/README.md

 # boorupaper
-Fetch a picture from gelbooru.com(content may not be suitable for viewing at work) image aggregating site to use as a wallpaper on macOS and Ubuntu devices
+Fetch a picture from gelbooru.com(content may not be suitable for viewing at work) image aggregating site to use as a wallpaper on macOS and MATE (KDE, GNOME tbd) devices